Weak-link to tunneling crossover in an atomic Josephson junction: Conclusions and outlook

-{\it{Conclusions and outlook.}---} We have studied the crossover from weak-link to tunneling regimes in a BEC of $^{87}$Rb atoms separated by an optical barrier.
-Both the right and left pads and the potential barrier making the Josephson junction are three-dimensional - see Fig.\ref{Fig:system}.
-Because of such a geometry, the Josephson dynamics can be characterized by very specific features.
-For our system, we quantified how the two regimes are characterized by markedly different critical currents, Josephson frequency and current-phase relations - see Figs. \ref{Fig:vc}, \ref{Fig:cpr}.
-In the weak-link regime, we find that superfluid flow above the critical velocity generates solitonic excitations (vortex rings) that mediate phase slips and dissipation - see Fig. \ref{Fig:dynamics}.
-Increasing the barrier height shrinks the junction, suppressing solitonic excitations, and driving the system into a tunneling-dominated regime governed by phononic dynamics.
-Measurements of the critical currents and Josephson oscillations, supported by simulations, reveal a smooth crossover between these regimes, in agreement with theoretical models.
+We have studied the driven Josephson dynamics in both the weak-link and tunneling regimes, as well as the crossover between them, in a BEC of $^{87}$Rb atoms separated by an optical barrier.
+Our results provide direct insight into the microscopic mechanisms governing coherent transport and dissipation in quantum circuits.

+In our system, both the reservoirs and the junction barrier are three dimensional (see Fig.\ref{Fig:system}), giving rise to characteristic features of the Josephson dynamics.
+We quantify how the weak-link and tunneling regimes are characterized by markedly different critical currents, Josephson frequencies and current-phase relations (see Figs. \ref{Fig:vc} and \ref{Fig:cpr}).
+In the weak-link regime, superfluid flow above the critical velocity generates vortex-ring excitations that mediate phase slips and dissipation--see Figs. \ref{Fig:dynamics} and \ref{Fig:ring}.
+Increasing the barrier height effectively shrinks the junction, suppressing vortex-ring formation, and driving the system into a tunneling-dominated regime in which dissipation is instead associated with rarefaction-pulse excitations.
+Measurements of the critical currents and Josephson oscillations, supported by simulations, reveal a smooth crossover between these regimes in agreement with theoretical models.

+Given the level of control demonstrated here, our system provides a versatile platform for exploring the dynamics of 3D vortices and turbulence in quantum fluids \cite{Singh2025VR}.
+In particular, questions related to energy cascades, vortex reconnections, dissipation mechanisms, and the quantum-classical crossover \cite{barenghi2023quantum} can be addressed under well-defined and tunable physical conditions.